rzarajczyk/rzarajczyk.github.io/docs/general-biased-random.md

 # Biased random algorithm

-Choosing random elements from an array without repetitions is generally rather typical task.
+Choosing random elements from an array without repetitions is generally a typical programming task.
-But what if we would like to have some influence on how this randomness works?
+But what if we would like to have randomness, but with some influence on how this randomness works?

-This is my solution for a biased (weighted) random problem - choosing random array elements, but with the possibility to define some elements of the array as more or less likely to be chosen.
+This is my solution for **the biased random problem** - choosing random array elements, but with the possibility to define some elements of the array as more or less likely to be chosen.

 ## Problem description

 To be more precise, let's write a PHP function with the following structure:

 ``` php
 <?php